jasonbot/weblog/content/weblog/vignettes.md

 When we wrote web crawlers, we wrote them to respect `robots.txt`.
 We kept them on local domains.
 The `user-agent` field of the crawlers included our email address, and if an angry webmaster didn't like the way we were crawling them we'd fix it.
 Getting crawled aggressively at once taxed servers and spammed logs so we'd space it out to hours or days.
 If their `robots.txt` was missing or malformed and they still didn't want us there, we'd block the site from crawling.

 We made sure we had explicit permission to collect data for our training corpora.

+# The Time Computing Changed Forever and Everyone Who Didn't Move Got Left Behind, Again

+The dot com boom was a crazy time.
+The internet has just become mainstream and there was a new gold rush.
+Money was there just for the taking, so many VC funded business plans were just "_traditional business X, but on the internet!_" and the money _flowed_.
+How it flowed.

+Most of these companies, however, didn't really have a solid business model other than buying some servers and a domain name and "we'll put this thing on the internet."

+Out of this crash came green shoots: Web 2.0, which used the web natively, organically, gave a good web-native experience.
+Eventually the dream of the internet, the promise of the hype, was made manifest after a lot of people learned a lot of really unnecessary, really painful lessons.
+They spent less and put their things on the internet because they made sense on the internet of the present, not because the internet was the next big thing.

+The dream of the widespread, ubiquitous internet came true, and there were very few fatalities.
+Some businesses died, but it was more glacial than volcanic in time scale.
+When ubiquitous online services became commonplace it just felt mundane.
+It didn't feel forced.
+It was the opposite of the dot com boom just five years later: _the internet is here and we're here to build a solid business within it_ in contrast with _we should put this solid business on the internet somehow, because it's coming_.

 # Closing